jgreenemi/BunAlert/README.md

 The build details on this project are covered in [the "Bun Alert: An Afternoon XKCD Project" blog post.](https://jgreenemi.com/bun-alert-an-afternoon-xkcd-project/)

+**Please note that as of 2018/01/29 the live implementation of Bun Alert is not being used to send out alerts, so if you never get any messages do not be surprised.
+All subscribers have been removed from the service while it is no longer actively in use.
+This may change at any time in the future.**

 ### Existing Features

 - Subscribe for push notifications on your mobile device for the existence of a Bun.